 Spend Less, Save More.

 Improving one’s finances is a common goal for income-earners.
 For the vast majority of adults, this comes in the form of simply reducing discretionary spending and increasing personal savings.
-The Financial Planning and Advice industry, which provides wealth management services to individuals and business clients, is often a premiere source for consumers to seek advice at the start of a new year.
+The Financial Planning and Advice industry, which provides wealth management services to individuals and business clients, is often a premier source for consumers to seek advice at the start of a new year.
 Over the five years to 2015, the Financial Planning and Advice industry is expected to grow at an average annualized rate of 7.4% to $38.3 billion.
-Conversely, a decrease in spending suggests consumers might aim to cut costs on several different monthly utilities expenses.
+Conversely, a decrease in spending suggests consumers might aim to cut costs on several different monthly utility expenses.
 According to the Office of Energy Efficiency and Renewable Energy, by switching a household’s five most frequently used light fixtures or bulbs, a consumer can save $75.00 in electricity bills each year.
 The Electric Power Transmission industry is expected to contract at an annualized rate of 1.2% to $385.7 billion over the five years to 2015.

 Consumers have increasingly embraced new ways to lead more environmentally friendly lifestyles, from something as simple as recycling and composting garbage to more large-scale investments in alternative forms of energy consumption.
 Businesses and individuals alike are taking advantage of various tax incentives and additional cost savings that come with investing in technologies that harness sources of renewable energy.
 The Solar Power industry, for example, has benefited immensely from this increased interest; over the five years to 2015, the industry is expected to grow at an 83.9% annualized rate to $1.1 billion in revenue.
 Funding from the Energy Policy Act of 2005 and the American Recovery and Reinvestment Act of 2009 contributed immensely to the industry’s recent success.